 Downtime is a matter of when, not if, with today’s complex IT environments.
 In our 24×7 business world, prolonged downtime hurts both your reputation and bottom line.
 Legacy backup products, and even some from newer backup vendors, can’t handle quickly recovering more than a few virtual machines (VMs) at a time.
 That’s because most backup solutions have to perform complex data stitching (re-hydration) across multiple backup copies before presenting data for recovery.
 Plus mass data fragmentation caused by legacy systems and multiple locations – including the cloud – further slows recovery.
 A modern backup solution doesn’t put limits on your recovery.
 It recovers hundreds of VMs or other data sets in minutes, not hours or days.
 Look for a solution that maintains an unlimited number of fully hydrated backup copies, has true global search across both workloads and locations, and offers instant mass recovery.

 Hybrid cloud adoption (developing and running production applications on-premises and in public clouds) is the new enterprise normal.
 Yet when IT teams go to back up and archive enterprise data in public clouds, they’re finding legacy backup solutions fall short.
 Most were introduced before public clouds, so they’re not architected with cloud in mind.
 They require bolt-on gateways, and are expensive to rollout and manage.
 Contrast that with a modern, cloud-native solution that backs up and protects data and applications in the cloud – Amazon Web Services, Microsoft Azure, and Google Cloud – while taking advantage of cloud scalability and cost efficiencies.
-Look for a solution designed with a native S3 interface, policy-based data mobility to limit cloud egress charges, and true global dedupe across the public cloud for best-in-class storage efficiency.
+Look for a solution that not only natively supports S3 for easy data mobility across the hybrid cloud but also offers OpEx optimized Backup as a Service (BaaS) option.

 Staying compliant with increasingly stringent government and industry requirements – from GDPR to PCI to HIPAA and more – shouldn’t interfere with business agility.
 Yet low visibility into information stored in your backups creates dark data that’s difficult to uncover, secure, and share.
 Going well beyond backup as an expensive insurance policy, a modern data management solution lets you run applications directly on all of your data for deep visibility.
 It can help you easily locate personal information (e.g., credit card numbers, social security numbers, etc.), easing compliance audits and tasks.